What Qualifies as Proof of Insurance?

 Proof of insurance does not show optional coverages like accident forgiveness or comprehensive insurance.
 It will only show that you have met your state’s minimum requirements.
 To find the full coverage amounts and types, go online or call your agent.

 There are 46 states in which you can carry digital proof of insurance.
 The exceptions are Massachusetts, New Hampshire, New Mexico, and Washington, DC.

 |State||Allows Digital Proof of Insurance?|

 In Massachusetts, your insurance information is already printed on your car registration, so it’s a moot point.
 And in New Hampshire, most drivers aren’t required to have car insurance.

 To get your digital proof of insurance, see if your provider has a mobile app.
 Once you’re logged in, you should be able to pull up your digital ID card within the app.
 Otherwise, you can screenshot the ID card and save it to your phone.

 “Jerry is awesome.
 One, it’s so easy to use.
-Two, the quotes are really some of the best prices you can find.
-And three, you do it all through the Jerry app on your phone and get your insurance card by email in minutes.”
+Two, the quotes really are some of the best prices you can find.
+And three, you do it all through the Jerry app on your phone and get your insurance card by email in minutes.” - Satisfied Jerry User

 Why you need proof of insurance